-Trefriw Walking Festival is now in its fifth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.
+Trefriw Walking Festival is now in its sixth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.

-The event was started in 2013 by Gill Scheltinga (who is still our Chairperson), and for the first two years was run as an event under the auspices of Cerdded Conwy Walks.
+The event was started in 2013 by Gill Scheltinga (who is still our Chairperson), when just 8 walks were offered, and for the first two years the Festival was run as an event under the auspices of Cerdded Conwy Walks.

-Since 2015 the three-day Walking Festival has been organised and run independently by a Walking Festival committee; currently all of the members live in Trefriw itself.
-Aside from devising walks and finding walk leaders and other helpers, these enthusiastic volunteers do everything from marketing and publicity, fund-raising and maintaining the website, to dealing with insurance and undertaking risk assessments, etc.
+Since 2015 the three-day Walking Festival has been organised and run independently by a Walking Festival committee; all of the members live in Trefriw itself.
+In addition to devising walks and recruiting additional walk leaders and other helpers (though many walk leaders are also committee members), this enthusiastic team of volunteers does everything from marketing and publicity, taking bookings, fund-raising and maintaining the bi-lingual website, to dealing with insurance and undertaking risk assessments, etc.

 The aims of Walkers are Welcome venues include: